ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 To run the code successfully, follow the step-by-step instructions:
 * Create a new folder on your desktop
 * Save a copy of your "ViewingActivity.csv" and "BillingHistory.csv" in it
-     * ViewingActivity.csv can be found in the folder "CONTENT_INTERACTION"
+     * "ViewingActivity.csv" can be found in the folder "CONTENT_INTERACTION"
-     * BillingHistory.csv can be found in the folder "PAYMENT_AND_BILLING"
+     * "BillingHistory.csv" can be found in the folder "PAYMENT_AND_BILLING"
 * Open the Anaconda Navigator
 * Launch jupyter Notebook
 * Open the "Desktop" folder